-Not long after David and I had our second dose of our vaccines, we decided that we wanted to get back to New York City.
+Not long after David and I received our second doses of our vaccines, we decided that we wanted to get back to New York City.
 Our last trip there was our trip in December 2019 and we were both itching to travel back to do what we do best: walk around, people watch, and enjoy all that the city has to offer.
 We decided to book our trip to span our 7th anniversary since we both prefer travel and experiences to gifts.
 I’m excited to share what we did for our NYC summer weekend, which mostly includes taking in the city without any real plans.

 NYC Summer Weekend: Things to Do in NYC in the Summer